HUGG/tcplotter/README.md

 ## Attribution

+### How to cite the code

-When including plots generated using T<sub>c</sub>plotter in publications or presentations, please cite the following article:
+When including plots generated using T<sub>c</sub>plotter in publications or presentations, please cite the following:

+- Whipp, D. M. and Ketcham, R. A.: tcplotter: a Python package for creating and customizing thermochronometer age and closure temperature plots, Zenodo [code], <https://doi.org/10.5281/zenodo.5958939>, 2022.

+### How to cite the paper

+You're also welcome to cite the manuscript related to T<sub>c</sub>plotter when referencing ideas from the article:

-- Whipp, D. M., Kellett, D. A., Coutand, I, & Ketcham, R. A. (in revision).
-Modelling competing effects of cooling rate, grain size and radiation damage in low temperature thermochronometers. *Geochronology*, doi: [10.5194/gchron-2021-29](https://doi.org/10.5194/gchron-2021-29).
+- Whipp, D., Kellett, D., and Coutand, I.: Short communication: Modelling competing effects of cooling rate, grain size and radiation damage in low temperature thermochronometers, Geochronology Discuss. [preprint], <https://doi.org/10.5194/gchron-2021-29>, in review, 2021.

+*Please note that this is the pre-print reference and it is preferable to cite the final article once available*.

+### How to cite related articles

 The age prediction software used for calculating apatite and zircon (U-Th)/He and apatite fission-track ages was written by Richard Ketcham at the University of Texas, USA.
-Results published using this software should cite the articles below:
+Results published using this software should also cite the articles below:

 - Ketcham, R. A., Donelick, R. A., & Carlson, W. D.: Variability of apatite fission-track annealing kinetics III: Extrapolation to geological time scales.
 American Mineralogist, 84, 1235-1255, doi: [10.2138/am-1999-0903](https://doi.org/10.2138/am-1999-0903), 1999.